5 Most Famous Sardinian Breads

 Coccoi festive variants

-There are several types of Coccoi, each of them with a place of origin and a ritual/festivity to be associated with.
+There are several types of Coccoi, each of them associated with a place of origin and a ritual/festivity.
 Let’s see the most famous ones:

 Coccoi cun s’ou (Coccoi with an egg): Special bread with a boiled egg on its center, specially made for the Easter lunch and often gifted to kids.

-Coccoi a pizzusu/Coccoi de s’isposusu (Pointed Coccoi/Newlyweds’ Coccoi): Prepared for big events and celebrations, usually for wedding celebrations, this Coccoi takes different names depending on how its pointy crust is shaped.
+Coccoi a pizzusu/Coccoi de s’isposusu (Pointed Coccoi/Newlyweds’ Coccoi): Prepared for big events and celebrations such as weddings.
+This Coccoi takes different names depending on the shape of the crust.

 Some examples are Coccoi a arennada (Pomegranate Coccoi); Coccoi a pisci (Fish Coccoi); Coccoi a Tustuinu (Tortoise Coccoi).
-There really is a multitude of differently shaped Coccois!
+There really is a multitude of differently shapes of Coccoi!

 Coccu

-This is an unfermented wheat bread that was traditionally prepared for the sheepherders at the end of the transhumance period.
-Its shape is small and round, and it was cooked on the fireplace: firstly, they would cover the dough with ash and embers, then they would wash it and cover it with a cloth.
-It’s still cooked in some rural, mountain villages and usually eaten during festivities.
+Firstly, they would cover the dough with ash and embers, then they would wash it and cover it with a cloth.
+They still eat in some rural, mountain villages, usually during festivities.

 Civraxiu